Sutton, Essex: Church

 All Saints' Church is of Norman origin and is listed at Grade II* on the National Historic List for England (NHLE).

 The chancel and nave date to the early 17th century.
 The bell turret dates to the 14th and 15th centuries.
 There are various c.
 1869 and later repairs and restorations.
 The church is built of ragstone rubble, with Reigate stone and Barnack stone dressings.
 It has a red plain tiled roof and a cedar-shingled bell turret and spirelet.
 The church is unique among Essex churches inasmuch that its south door is of a rare rebated or interlocking type, with only five other churches in the county having similar doors.
 This door was faced to the south in 1869.
 Other examples can be found at the churches located in Castle Hedingham and Elmstead.

-When the nearby Shopland church was demolished in 1957, due to partial ruin from the Second World War, a medieval coffin lid and brass, dated to 1371, of Sir Thomas Stapel, Sergeant at Arms to Edward III, was moved to All Saints' Church in 1971.
+When the nearby Shopland church was demolished in 1957, a medieval coffin lid and brass, dated to 1371, of Sir Thomas Stapel, Sergeant at Arms to Edward III, was moved to All Saints' Church in 1971.
 The brass shows Stapel dressed in the armour he would have worn at the Battle of Crécy in 1346.
 All Saints' Church was declared redundant and permissible for secular use in 2015, and the brass and slab were moved again to St Andrew's Church in nearby Rochford, Essex in 2018, where they were set into the internal north wall of the tower.